Nymphenburg Palace Park: Pagodenburg

 The Pagodenburg (pagoda castle) was built as a maison de plaisance under the direction of Joseph Effner from 1716 to 1719, by allegedly using a floor plan of Max Emanuel.
 In 1767 François Cuvilliés (the Older) undertook a reconstruction in the Rococo style.

-The term Pagodenburg (pagoda castle) has already been used in contemporary reports and refers to the interior fashion of the Chinoiserie.
-At that time, the term pagoda meant both, the pagan temples in Asia and the gods depicted in them.
+The term Pagodenburg (pagoda castle) had already been used in contemporary reports and refers to the interior fashion of the Chinoiserie.
+At that time, the term pagoda meant both the pagan temples in Asia and the gods depicted in them.
 The latter can also be found in the wall paintings on the parterre of the Pagodenburg.

 The two-storey building is octagonal and has a cross-shaped, north–south-oriented floor plan thanks to four very short wings.

 The ground floor consists of a single room, the Salettl, all in blue and white.
 Its walls are largely covered with Delft tiles.
-The niches and the flanks of the side cabinets, as well as the door to the staircase are covered with murals by Johann Anton Gumpp, that show numerous Asian gods.
+The niches and the flanks of the side cabinets, as well as the door to the staircase are covered with murals by Johann Anton Gumpp that show numerous Asian gods.
 The ceiling is adorned with paintings of female personifications of four continents.

 Around 1770 the original furnishing of the Salettl was replaced by Rococo-style furniture, which with its blue and white framing picks up on the colors of the wall design and can still be seen in the Pagodenburg.
 This includes a round extendable table with the Wittelsbacher coat of arms on top, two canapes and a chandelier.